 Neil Armstrong died on Aug.
 25, 2012, at the age of 82, following complications from heart surgery [source: Reuters].

-For more information on the moon landing and related topics, check out the links on the next page.
+For more information on the moon landing and related topics, check out the links below.